 If you suffer from acne, soaking up a little camouflaging color on your face can be very tempting.
 While your new flush will make pimples look a little less prominent, sun exposure will dry out your skin.
 That may sound beneficial to you initially, but drying your skin will cause your oil production to increase.
 If you are on acne medication, it’s doubly important to protect your skin from the sun, as some drugs leave your skin more at risk for a nasty burn.

 Sunscreens are not always what they seem, so research your options.
 Luckily, Consumer Reports has done the hard work for you.
-Read their report and rankings.

 Teen Vogue’s sunscreen buying guide is another good resource.

 Tip: Stock up on sunscreen during the late summer sales.
 Most sunscreens keep their strength for up to three years, but do take note of the expiration dates before you stock up!
-Living in Texas, you’ll need a good sunscreen all year long.
+Living in Texas, you’ll need good sunscreen all year long.

 Exfoliate for Deep Cleansing